 These usually cost between $3.50 and $4.00 for small treats, depending on chocolate dipping (large versions like the one pictured first are higher priced).
 You can also purchase the small treats for a snack credit.

-Some of the more decorated apples will cost you upwards of $9 or more.
+Some of the more decorated apples will cost you upwards of $9 or more — but they’re large and fun to share (if you’re so inclined).
 You can find them in most candy shops on Disney World and Disneyland property.
 Usually these are not available for a snack credit — gotta pay out of pocket.

 Make-Your-Own Treat From Goofy’s Candy Company

-If you want the ultimate take-home snack, head to Goofy’s Candy Company in Disney World’s Downtown Disney.
-Browse through the offerings and choose from pretzel rods, Mickey Rice Krispie Treats, Caramel Apples, Giant Oreo Cookies, and more as your “base snack.”
+If you want the ultimate take-home snack, head to Goofy’s Candy Company in Disney World’s Disney Springs.
+Browse through the offerings, and choose from pretzel rods, Mickey Rice Krispie Treats, Caramel Apples, Giant Oreo Cookies, and more as your “base snack.”
 From there, decorate to your heart’s content!
 Choose a chocolate coating, a topping, and a drizzle flavor; then add more for an extra cost.
 On my recent visit, I asked that a Mickey Rice Krispie Treat be dipped in white chocolate, coated in Oreo cookie crumbs, and drizzled with milk chocolate!
-These are boxed for you to take home!
+These are conveniently boxed for you to take home!